 F. Nursing Kurtis & Suit Sets

-If you're a breastfeeding mom who adores Indian culture, these feeding ethnic wear are an ideal choice for you.
+If you're a breastfeeding mom who adores Indian culture, these feeding kurtis are an ideal choice for you.
 They are a perfect blend of comfort, fashion, and tradition.
 You can wear feeding kurtas or sharara sets on all types of casual, formal, or traditional occasions, including weddings, religious events, parties, or family functions.

 G. Nursing Covers